 Host, e.g., pop3.gmail.com or imap.gmail.com (very often this will entail either pop or pop3 or IMAP.
-SMTP is far less common!).
+SMTP is by far less common!).
 An IMAP mail box will be necessary if moving all e-mails to other folders.
-The kind of protocol to use is dependent on the mail box being employed.
-If both common protocols are supported by the web service, then IMAP should be selected as preferred protocol.</note>
+The decision on what kind of protocol to use is depending on the mail box employed.
+If both common protocols are supported by the web sevice, then IMAP should be selected as preferred protocol.</note>